hyprwm/contrib/README.md

 Contributions are welcome!
 Please open a PR with your utility and describe how it helps the Hypr ecosystem.
 Also provide a screen recording if possible, demonstrating its usage.

+# Changelog

+Added the `edit` option to Grimblast. read the [man page](grimblast/grimblast.1.scd) for more information.

+A rofi script is also included.